szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Frequently Asked Questions ==

+= Can I Add Custom Fields? =

+Unfortunately no.

 = I don't see the post types.
 What's wrong? =

-Make sure your post type has <code>has_archive</code> set to true.
+Make sure your post type has <code>has_archive</code> set to true and <code>show_in_rest</code> set to true.

 = Can you do posts instead of pages? =

-No, this plugin only works with pages.
+This plugin should work for any post type.

+= I need help.
+Can you help me? =

+Yes, just post in the support forums here and I'll do my best to address your issue.
+For priority support, you can <a href="https://mediaron.com/support/">visit my support form</a>.

 == Screenshots ==